0xCoderJoe/baseball-game-data/README.md

 # Baseball Data

 A Jupyter notebook style data provider that uses the PyBaseball library to grab game history.
-Then, cleans the data provided and results in a data set ready for writing queries against to statstics.
+Then, cleans the data provided and results in a data set ready for writing queries against to generate statstics.

 The notebook is heavily explained and provides an example of a frequency analysis for games ending in the total amount of runs over the course of the season.
 The intent is to offer ideas to the analyst.